buyekeobare/alx_capstone_project/README.md

 ## 📖 Project Description

-This is the Capstone project for the Introduction to Software Engineering Program!
-The project is my personal portfolio
+This is the Capstone project for the Introduction to Software Engineering Program.
+The project is my personal portfolio website where I showcase my work in order to increase my visibility and presence to potentail employers.

 <!-- Features and Functionalities-->